 The very word “moderation” inflamed the WCTU and the Prohibition Party.
-It was “the shoddy life-belt, which promotes safety, but only tempts into danger, and fails in the hour of need . . the fruitful fountain from which the flood of intemperance is fed. . . .
+It was “the shoddy life-belt, which promotes safety, but only tempts into danger.
+It fails in the hour of need . . the fruitful fountain from which the flood of intemperance is fed.
 Most men become drunkards by trying to drink moderately and failing.”
 Even conceding that a rare few could conceivably imbibe in moderation at no risk to themselves, they should nevertheless refrain lest they set a bad example for the weaker majority of the human race.16

-Thus, approved textbooks asserted that “To attempt to drink fermented liquors moderately has led to the hopeless ruin of untold thousands” and “It is the nature of alcohol to make drunkards.”17
+Thus, approved textbooks asserted this.
+“To attempt to drink fermented liquors moderately has led to the hopeless ruin of untold thousands.”
+It continued that “It is the nature of alcohol to make drunkards.”17

 II.
 Scientific Temperance Instruction Evaluated

-By the mid-1890s, leading scientists and educators were criticizing the distortions and falsehoods in textbooks endorsed by the WCTU.
+By the mid-1890s, leading scientists were criticizing the falsehoods in textbooks endorsed by the WCTU.

 Committee of Fifty